Symphony No. 1 (Shostakovich): Influences

 Because of the traditionalist mindset of the Conservatory, Shostakovich did not discover the music of Igor Stravinsky until his late teens.
 The effect of hearing this music was instant and radical, with Stravinsky's compositions continuing to hold a considerable influence over Shostakovich.
 Some critics have suggested the First Symphony was influenced by Stravinsky's Petrushka, not just due to the prominence of the piano part in its orchestration but also due to the overall tone of satire in the first half of the symphony.
 Because the plot in Stravinsky's ballet chronicled the doomed antics of an animated puppet, it would have reflected his observations on the mechanical aspects of human behaviour and appealed directly to the satirist in him.

-Petrushka would not have been his only influence in this vein.
-The idea of human beings as machines or marionettes, with their free wills bound by biology and behaviorism, was a theme very much in vogue.
-Musical examples included Arnold Schoenberg's Pierrot lunaire and Alban Berg's Wozzeck—both works that Shostakovich admired.
-Even his fondness for Charlie Chaplin, some argue, might have fallen into this category.
-Still another musical influence, suggested by the opening clarinet phrase which becomes used considerably in the course of the symphony, is Richard Strauss's tone poem Till Eulenspiegel's Merry Pranks.

-At the end of the second movement, Shostakovich unveils his biggest surprise by turning the tone of the symphony, suddenly and without warning, from pathos and satire to tragedy.
-The influence likewise changes from Stravinsky to Tchaikovsky and Mahler, with Shostakovich showing that for a teenage composer he has much to say, and much of astonishing depth.

-Notable recordings

-Notable recordings of this symphony include: